lexibank/tlopo/out/vol2/chapter9.md

 ## 2.4.
 The year and its seasons

 Probably the main seasons for POc speakers living in northwest Melanesia were meteorological: the dry, when the southeast trades blew with reasonable consistency, and the wet, when there were sporadic northwesterly winds.
-The POc terms for these were respectively &ast;raki and &ast;apaRat, which seem to have referred centrally to the seasons, with typical weather and wind direction as inevitable components of their meanings.
+The POc terms for these were respectively _&ast;raki_ and _&ast;apaRat_, which seem to have referred centrally to the seasons, with typical weather and wind direction as inevitable components of their meanings.
 More details are given in [Chapter 5, §4.2](chapter5.md#s-4-2), whence the reconstructions below are repeated.

 <table>
 <tr>